Meet our Administrators.

-Ciara Hedderman is excited to be in her second year teaching the 3s class at Blue School.
-Previously, she taught Pre-K for 13 years at The Children's Aid Society, in Greenwich Village.
+Ciara Hedderman taught Pre-K for 13 years at The Children's Aid Society, in Greenwich Village before joining Blue School.
 Ciara has her MS in Education, specializing in Early Childhood from Hunter College and her BA in Special Education, Elementary Education and Hispanic Studies from Mount Saint Mary College.
 Ciara has also worked as a SEIT (Special Education Itinerant Teacher) for 12 years, where she has helped preschoolers with developmental disabilities integrate successfully into their classrooms.
 As a teacher, Ciara has a passion for building community, fostering creativity, incorporating culture and developing a lifelong love of learning, all while playing and having fun!
 Over the years the children in her class have explored the usual interests of preschoolers such as real life heroes, outer space and dinosaurs.
 They have also explored some unique interests such as medieval times, urban farming, fairy houses and camping.
 While no two years were ever the same, all of Ciara's children have learned what it means to be a good friend.
 Ciara was born in Ireland and spent her childhood there before moving to the Bronx.
-Ciara now resides in Astoria with her bunny Cinnabun and her new husband Bob, who she married this past summer in sunny Aruba!
+Ciara now resides in Astoria with her bunny Cinnabun and her husband Bob.

 Kristen Johnson was born in Tennessee and was raised in the heart of New York City.
 Kristen taught children ages two to four years old at The Children's Aid Society in Greenwich Village for over twelve years.
 Over her many years of teaching, she brought a hands on approach to daily explorations with the children, incorporating 'everyday' household and natural materials into learning and emphasizing the all of the senses in the world of the classroom.
-Kristen holds her BS in Psychology from SUNY Binghamton and is completing her Masters in Early Childhood Education/Special Education at Touro College.
-She has two children: Jack, age 12, and Olivia, age 15, and was recently married.
-She is thrilled to be joining the Blue School Community.
+Kristen holds her BS in Psychology from SUNY Binghamton and is completing her Master's in Early Childhood Education/Special Education at Touro College.
+She has two children: Jack, age 12, and Olivia, age 15.

 Sophie Laird's grandmother told her she should be a teacher when she was 5-years-old.
 Twenty years later, Sophie is thrilled to be fulfilling this prophecy at Blue School.
 She received her BA in Psychology with a minor in Art History from Vassar College in 2010 and completed her MA in Early Childhood Education at Teachers College, Columbia University in 2013.